Reinoptland/donatello-backend/README.md

 Can be combined in one endpoint

-- See an overview of most recent projects (x number per page)
+- Get the 10 most recent projects (x number per page)
-- See top 5 most funded projects based on amount
+- See the 10 most funded projects based on amount
-- See top 5 most funded projects based on number of transactions
+- See the 10 most popular projects based on number of transactions

 - Search projects by tags

+- Get a list of all of projects for a specific user.
+- Get an overview of one specific project.

+- Get an overview of all donations made for a specific project.

 ## Donation maker: